By-Laws of the International Institute for FRP in Construction

 - The Secretary shall be responsible for all matters related to the membership of the Institute and undertake other appropriate duties as assigned by the President.

-- The Treasurer shall be responsible for all financial matters of the Institute.
+- The Treasurer is an ex officio member of the Executive Committee serving at the pleasure of the Executive Committee.
+The Treasurer shall be responsible for all financial matters of the Institute.

-- The Newsletter Editor shall be responsible for the timely publication and healthy development of the official newsletter of the Institute.
+- The Newsletter Editor is an ex officio member of the Executive Committee serving at the pleasure of the Executive Committee.
+The Newsletter Editor shall be responsible for the timely publication and healthy development of the official newsletter of the Institute.

-- The Webmaster shall be responsible for all timely update and healthy development of the official website of the Institute.
+- The Webmaster is an ex officio member of the Executive Committee serving at the pleasure of the Executive Committee.
+The Webmaster shall be responsible for all timely update and healthy development of the official website of the Institute.

 - The Executive Committee shall submit to the Council